MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 **Now guests can use Microsoft Identity to collaborate across Yammer networks**

-## New Yammer Guests – simplicity, governance and compliance at your fingertips!
+## New Yammer Guests – simplicity, governance, and compliance at your fingertips!

 As the size of your organization increases, administrators need to strike a perfect balance.
-On one hand you want to empower your employees to invite guests from outside the organization to foster seamless collaboration, but on the other hand, you need to put in place necessary guardrails so only authorized resources can be accessed by guest users.
+On one hand, you want to empower your employees to invite guests from outside the organization to foster seamless collaboration, but on the other hand, you need to put in place necessary guardrails so only authorized resources can be accessed by guest users.
 Many of you have requested additional guest governance and compliance capabilities in Yammer.

 ## We are excited to announce the new B2B Guests in Yammer!

-Azure Active Directory B2B is a secure, compliant external collaboration framework used by many apps in the Microsoft 365 suite like SharePoint, Outlook and Teams.
+Azure Active Directory B2B is a secure, compliant external collaboration framework used by many apps in the Microsoft 365 suite like SharePoint, Outlook, and Teams.
 It makes life easier for administrators by giving them the superpowers to manage guests easily.
 For the end users, it offers a seamless invite and collaboration flow that works across all Microsoft Apps.

 ## Why should I upgrade to the New Guest experience?